-Pay Governance LLC assists in analyzing the annual Willis Towers Watson Energy Services Executive Compensation Survey - U.S. market data using the peer companies.
-We use the peer group data to the extent each position is reported in the survey data.
+Pay Governance LLC is management's compensation consultant for executive and broad-based compensation.
+Pay Governance LLC provides market compensation data for our officers, including the NEOs and assists in analyzing the annual Willis Towers Watson Energy Services Executive Compensation Survey - U.S. market data using the peer companies.
+We use the peer group data to the extent each position is reported in the survey.
 The O&CC's independent consultant, CAP, reviews the outcome of the competitive assessment and provides supplemental data on the peer group as required.